 Looking for ways to save electricity bills at home?
-Here are 6 energy saving tips that aren’t just easy on the pocket, but are great for mother earth too!
+Here’s how to save electricity bills that aren’t just easy on the pocket, but are great for mother earth too!

 Do you dread the day your electricity bill arrives in your mail?
 Do you start searching for the calculator on your phone or go straight to your bank’s app to see if you’ve got to re-budget next month’s affairs because of a crazy number printed on that bill?
 We’ve all been there…